spiritualhost/sddm-nightsky/README.md

 Some configuration settings can be changed, including the background image in the theme.conf.

+## Potential Issues

+- Shutdown/Reboot keys buggy on some setups
+- Some distributions may require extra dependencies
+- Wayland may cause the theme (and SDDM) to behave differently

 ## Credits

 Initial stylistic inspiration was the [ly greeter](https://github.com/fairyglade/ly).
 I hope more features can be added in the future to get even closer (e.g., the background animations).